synw/django-vitevue/README.md

 templates.html
    ```

 Put your different vuejs parts at the appropriate places

+Put a `{% block vues %}` in your base template

 Routing: make a `routes.js` file into your templates folder and fill it with page.js routes if needed: ex: